-Operational emissions associated with development of the SVSP area would exceed the PCAPCD thresholds for CO, ROG, $NO_x$ and $SO_2$ , and particulates.
-The SVSP is not currently included in the City of Roseville or Placer County General Plans.
-As a result, the emissions associated with the development of the SVSP area are not accounted for in the SIP.
+Operational emissions associated with development of the CSP area would exceed the PCAPCD thresholds for NO_x , and particulates.
+The CSP is not currently included in the City of Roseville or Placer County General Plans.
+As a result, the emissions associated with the development of the CSP area are not accounted for in the SIP.
 Therefore, growth associated with the annexation area would hinder the PCAPCD's ability to bring the region into attainment of federal and State ambient air quality standards.
-This is considered a Significant Unavoidable impact, because amending the SIP is not within the jurisdiction or control of the City of Roseville.
+This is considered a significant.

-WMM 4.4-4 Project Measures to Reduce Operational Emissions would reduce air quality emissions, but not to a less than significant level and would not result in consistency with the SIP.
-If the proposed SVSP is approved and included in the City's General Plan, it will eventually be included in the SIP when it is next updated.
+Previously adopted WMM 4.4-4, identified in the WRSP EIR, and MM4.4-1 Dust and Construction Control would reduce air quality emissions, but not to level consistent with the current SIP.
+If the proposed CSP is approved and included in the City's General Plan, it will eventually be included in the SIP when it is next updated.
 ARB is the lead agency for all purposes with regard to the SIP.
 Local air districts, and other state agencies such as the Bureau of Automotive Repair and the Department of Pesticide Regulation, prepare SIP elements and submit them to ARB for review and approval.
-ARB forwards SIP revisions to the U.S. Environmental Protection Agency (U.S. EPA) for approval and publication in the Federal Register.
+ARB forwards SIP revisions to the U.S. Environmental Protection Agency (U.S. EPA) for approval and publication in the

+Federal Register.
 The Code of Federal Regulations Title 40, Chapter I, Part 52, Subpart F, Section 52.220 lists all of the items which are included in the California SIP.
 At any one time, several California submittals are pending U.S. EPA approval.
+With mitigation this impact remains significant and unavoidable because amending the SIP is not within the jurisdiction or control of the city.